adedomin/CSC450-project-proposal/final/final.md

 One attempt at object oriented shells attempted to make use of named pipes and file descriptors to mimic objects [@oosh].
 This resulted in a new process for every object; this comes with great performance cost.
 Each object still has limitations in terms of functionality.
-They are basically just another shell with it's own encapsulated data.
+They are basically just another shell with its own encapsulated data.
 It also incurs security risks since processes can write and listen to the objects' named pipes.

 ### 1.1.3.
 Lisp Shells